Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub/README.md

 ### User

 Connections to Web PubSub can belong to one user.
 A user might have multiple connections, for example when a single user is connected across multiple devices or multiple browser tabs.

-### Connection

-Connections, represented by a connection id, represent an individual websocket connection to the Web PubSub service.
-Connection id is always unique.

 ### Message